 - The price tag.
-Velum isn’t cheap, with a price tag of $249.99 if you plan to use it for both eBooks and print.
+Vellum isn’t cheap, with a price tag of $249.99 if you plan to use it for both eBooks and print.
 If you plan to only write one book in your career, it’s probably not worth the investment.
-If you are creating a series of books or you write and publish multiple books, Vellum will work best for you.
+If you are creating a series of books or you write and publish multiple books, Vellum will work better for you.

 - For Mac only.
 Vellum is only available for Mac users.
-Sorry Windows but, the next best thing could be using Scrivener.
+Sorry Windows, but the next best thing could be using Atticus.
 There is a workaround that you might try if you’re adamant on using Vellum with a PC, which we cover in more detail here.

 - Font style importing not an option.
 Although I think the fonts included with Vellum are enough, you might prefer to use a font that Vellum doesn’t have.
 If this is the case, you’re out of luck.
 You can’t import your own font styles.